Flore des Mascareignes

 The Flore des Mascareignes (Fl.
-Mascar.) is a Flora, in French, covering the three islands in the Mascarenes: Réunion, Mauritius and Rodrigues.
+Mascar.) is a flora, in French, covering the three islands in the Mascarenes: Réunion, Mauritius and Rodrigues.

 Project history

-The project began in the early 1970s, prepared jointly in Britain, France and Mauritius, by the Mauritius Sugar Industry Research Institute (MSIRI), Royal Botanic Gardens, Kew, and L'Office de la Recherche Scientifique et Technique Outre-Mer (ORSTOM).
+The project began in 1970 with the agreement signed in 1971, prepared jointly by the Institut de Recherche pour le Développement (IRD), the Mauritius Sugar Industry Research Institute (MSIRI), and the Royal Botanic Gardens, Kew.
 The completion of the Flora was funded by the EC's European Development Fund (1996).

 The first editors appointed were J. Bosser (Editor-in-Chief), W. Marais, and Dr. R. Julien, with Dr. R.E.
 Vaughan as adviser.
 The first taxonomist was M.J.E.
 Coode, who worked on the Flora until the end of 1975; he was replaced by I.B.K.
 Richardson in 1976, who spent 6 weeks collecting in the Mascarenes.
-The first part of the Flora was published in 1976.
+The first fascicule of the Flora was published in 1976.
+The final two volumes, covering the orchids, were published in 2023.

 The Flora treats the native flora in detail, including ferns, but includes naturalised and commonly cultivated plants.

 Editors have been R. Antoine (MSIRI), J.C.
 Autrey (MSIRI), J. Bosser (IRD), J.P.M.
 Brenan (Kew), J. Heslop-Harrison (Kew), I.K.
-Ferguson (Kew), G.Mangenot (ORSTOM), C. Soopramanien (MSIRI).
+Ferguson (Kew), G.Mangenot (Orstom), C. Soopramanien (MSIRI).

+Flora

 The Mascarenes have a high level of endemism, about 65%, with some shared between the islands of the archipelago.
 Others are found only on a single island, Rodrigues (47), Réunion (165) and Mauritius (273).
 Some are already extinct while most are threatened.